-- Check and make sure you have all the uniform early (try/practice putting on and off) - Perhaps buy a spare item or two, for those pieces they are likely to lose (tie?) - Use permanent marker to put their initials on labels, so if lost they can be re-united - Check what stationary they need from school prospectus. - Again if needed perhaps put a coloured sticker on each item, to help keep it together. - If needed create a check list for your child of items they need.
-Pop on bedroom door as visual reminder - Most children will need help organising themselves, do this in a supportive and encouraging way to build their confidence and self-organisation - Practice putting on uniform and check there are no annoying labels that need to be cut out - Get a copy of timetable and be aware when PE days are on
+- Check and make sure you have all the uniform early - Perhaps buy a spare item or two, for those pieces they are likely to lose (tie?) - · Use permanent marker to put their initials on labels, so if lost they can be re-united - Check what stationary they need from school prospectus. - Perhaps put a coloured sticker on each item, to help keep them together. - If needed create a check list for your child of items they need.
+Pop on bedroom door as visual reminder - 45 - Most children will need help organising themselves, do this in a supportive and encouraging way to build their confidence and self-organisation - Practice putting on uniform and check there are no annoying labels that need to be cut out - Get a copy of the school timetable and be aware of what equipment is needed when e.g. when PE days are on or food tech ingredients